 - ADX/Elliott Waves

+These are just a few examples.
+For more on this and on choosing a market see here.
 Some of these are more subjective in interpretation and are difficult to automate.
 However the stronger the combined trend signal you have, the higher the chances of a profitable trade sequence.

 Warning Beware of relying on technical indicators on their own.
 Ideally, if you’re trading manually or creating an expert advisor, you should incorporate a fundamental viewpoint as well.

 This is harder to do if you’re using automation.
-But then when did anything easy ever make a profit?

 Short term performance can be misleading with any trading system.
 To analyze the long-term behavior, I ran the simulation 1,000 times in each set using a random pricing model.
 Each set simulates different market characteristics using the trend “drift” parameter in the spreadsheet: